run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

 ## Prerequisites

-To complete this walk-through you must have:
+To complete this Quickstart you must have:

 *   Run:AI software installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/cluster-install.md)
 *   Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/cli-install.md)
 *   [Run:AI Python Researcher Library](../researcher-library/researcher-library-overview.md) installed on a docker image

-## Step by Step Walk-through
+## Step by Step Quickstart

 ### Setup